inoxlang/inox/README.md

 - Support any database for storing domain data (`users`, ...).
 - Be super fast
 - Be able to store several tera bytes of non-blob data.
 Note that blob data and backups will be stored in S3 buckets.
-- Support a very high number of concurrent users (> 100 000).
+- Support more than ~ 10k concurrent users

 </details>